Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Property owners have legal remedies available when adjacent properties cause water intrusion, flooding, or other water damage into their property.
-If a neighbor's negligence causes water damage to your property, you may be entitled to compensation.
+Property owners have legal options when adjacent properties cause water intrusion, flooding, or other water damage.
+If a neighbor’s negligence causes water damage to your property, you may be entitled to compensation.

 Dealing with water damage caused by your neighbor can be overwhelming.
 This is particularly true if insurance companies or your neighbor refuse to take responsibility.
 If you have questions or concerns related to water damage caused by your neighbor, talk to a real estate attorney.
 They can give you legal advice on your rights and the steps that you can take to compensate for the damages.